Core Needs: BICEPS

 Personal growth: Learning/ seeing fast growth in yourself in skills that matter to you.

-Access to information is fair: All groups/ people have access to information that is relevant to them
+Access to information feels fair: All groups/ people have access to information that is relevant to them.

 Time: There’s certainty about when things will occur/ when you can prepare for them.